 A lot of people tend to think that the words ‘savings’ and ‘investments’ can only be attributed to certain amounts of money and that you have to have a lot of money, maybe over $100,000 before you can think of some serious investing.

-Thankfully, we live in a world where banks and other financial institutions have gone further than stocks and securities, and it is now possible to invest amounts of $50,000 and less in some really profitable assets.
+Thankfully, we live in a world where banks and other financial institutions have gone further than stocks and securities, and it is now possible to invest $50,000 and a lot less in some really profitable assets.

 With these new investing vehicles in mind, here are some good ways to invest 50k wisely, with diverse options for every person’s risk tolerance.

 One main point to cover before we get into the investments themselves, you should always look to diversify your portfolio.
 Even if I were only making a $5,000 investment, I would make sure to not put more than 20% into any one area.

 Also called robo-advisors, platforms like Betterment are great because everything from investment selection to re-balancing and allocating assets is taken care of and at really reasonable costs.

 Betterment allows you to take a quick questionnaire and determine how much risk you want to take.
 From there they do all the investing for you.